What is Tesamorelin?

 How it is supplied

-Tesamorelin is supplied as a lyophilised vial with a batch-specific Certificate of Analysis (HPLC + mass spectrometry), stored refrigerated at 2–8°C.
+Tesamorelin is supplied in a sealed vial with a batch-specific Certificate of Analysis (HPLC + mass spectrometry), stored refrigerated at 2–8°C.

 Related reading